tact-lang/pitaya/docs/SPECIFICATION.md

 Key architectural boundaries:

-- Container naming comes from orchestration (runner doesn't generate IDs)
+- Runner receives container names from orchestration (the runner does not generate IDs)
 - Git isolation happens through separate clones, not shared mounts
 - Each instance works in complete isolation

-The runner executes these phases mechanically without understanding the broader orchestration context.
-It doesn't know why containers are named a certain way - it just follows the contract.
+The runner executes these phases mechanically without interpreting orchestration semantics.
+It follows the contract defined by orchestration.

 ## 3.4 Docker Management